vpariza/vpariza.github.io/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+- Run `ng build` to build the project.
+The build artifacts will be stored in the `docs/` directory.
+- For production you can build them with: `ng build --configuration=production`

 ## Running unit tests